-The carrying value of this investment was written down based on the market price of steel scrap of Baht 1 million as at December 31, 2022 and 2021.
-Based on the impairment testing by the management, there was no additional impairment in the book value of suspended construction in progress as at December 31, 2022 and 2021.
+The carrying value of suspended construction in progress was written down based on the market price of steel scrap of Baht 1 million as at December 31, 2023 and 2022.
+Based on the impairment testing by the management, there was no additional impairment in the book value of suspended construction in progress as at December 31, 2023 and 2022.